hugomos/hugomos/README.md

 - 🔭 I am currently working as an IT intern at [Athenas Agricola](https://athenasagricola.com.br/)

-- 📐 Studying Bachelor of Science in Computer Science at the [University of São Paulo](https://www.unip.br/)
+- 📐 Studying Bachelor of Science in Computer Science at the [Universidade Paulista](https://www.unip.br/)

 <br><br>